npgrosser/autowired/README.md

         self.settings = settings
 ```

-Here we pass a kwargs factory function to `autowired` as the first argument.
-The factory function is called with the
-context instance as its only argument when the component is instantiated.
-This allows us to access the settings
-via `self.settings`.

-Which of the two approaches you prefer is a matter of taste or the complexity of evaluating the settings.
-For simple
-settings, the kwargs factory function is probably the most convenient way.
-For more complex rules, the `cached_property`
-approach might be more suitable.
-Both approaches can be mixed freely.
+In this example, the `all_caps` attribute of the `_notification_service` field is set by calling a lambda function.
+This
+function has access to the context instance, allowing it to use the `settings` attribute in its logic.

+This approach is particularly useful when the configuration logic is too complex to be expressed directly in the field
+definition, but not complex enough to warrant a dedicated `cached_property` method.
+As always, you can freely mix and
+match these approaches based on your application's specific needs and complexity.

-## Recap - The Building Blocks
+## Recap — The Building Blocks

 We already covered the most important building blocks of _autowired_.